 The financial records of the City are audited annually by a firm of independent certified public accountants in accordance with generally accepted auditing standards.
-The annual audit for the fiscal year ending September 30, 2018 was completed by RSM US LLP, Kansas City, Missouri.
+The annual audit for the fiscal year ended September 30, 2019 was completed by RSM US LLP, Kansas City, Missouri.
 Copies of past audit reports are on file in the City Clerk's office and are available for review.
 Financial Statements are also available online at the City's website www.como.gov.